abhiabhijeet/dataproc/add_machine_on_yarn.md

 ````

-For driver and executor machine \, Launch secondary worker with low
+For driver and executor machine, Launch secondary worker with low configuration
 For Driver machine Datanode and NodeManager both need to be shut down
 Driver k liye DN & NM dono off krna hoga